Article

 • Accelerating change with anti-racist approaches in the NHS - Wednesday 23 October 2024, 6.30 - 9pm

-All are welcome to join the BME Leadership Network for its annual Black History Month lecture at the Royal College of Nursing in London.
-Listen to Professor Stephani Hatch share anti-racist approaches, lessons learned and actionable insights to help dismantle processes that are perpetuating racism.
-This event is open to anyone working in the NHS.
-Spaces are limited, register today to secure your place.
+The BME Leadership Network held its annual Black History Month lecture at the Royal College of Nursing in London.
+Professor Stephani Hatch shared anti-racist approaches, lessons learned and actionable insights to help dismantle processes that are perpetuating racism.

 BME Leadership Network online member meeting - Thursday 7th November 2024, 12.30pm - 1.30pm via MS Teams

-• A session with Liz Fekete, Director from the Institute of Race Relations, who will speak on ‘Race Riots and Resistance’, putting the events of August into perspective;
+• A session with Liz Fekete, Director from the Institute of Race Relations, who spoke on ‘Race Riots and Resistance’, putting the events of August into perspective.

 • An opportunity to share your personal experiences and lessons for the future.